 1. I have an engineering English text I need translated into Spanish.
 Would you take care of this project?

 No. We are fully specialized in Medicine and Biomedical Sciences.
-We believe specialization is key for top-quality results, and we are sure we couldn't do as good a job in disciplines that are not our own.
+We believe specialization is key for top-quality results, and we couldn't do as good a job in disciplines that are not our own.
 For your engineering text we'd suggest you contact somebody specialized in that field.

 2. Do you translate from Spanish into English?